Skip to main content

 The wall of the bladder has several layers.
 Each layer is made up of different kinds of cells (see the image above).

 Most bladder cancers start in the innermost lining of the bladder, which is called the urothelium or transitional epithelium.
-As the cancer grows into or through the deeper layers in the bladder wall, it has a higher stage, becomes more advanced, and can be harder to treat.
+As the cancer grows, it can invade into or through the deeper layers of the bladder wall.
+As the cancer becomes more advanced, it can be harder to treat.

-• Invasive cancers have grown into deeper layers of the bladder wall.
-These cancers are more likely to spread and are harder to treat.
+• Muscle invasive bladder cancer (MIBC) has grown into the muscle layer of the bladder wall, and possibly deeper.
+These cancers are more likely to spread, and they tend to be harder to treat.

-If either a papillary or flat tumor grows into deeper layers of the bladder, it's called an invasive urothelial (or transitional cell) carcinoma.
+If either a flat or papillary tumor grows into deeper layers of the bladder, it's called an invasive urothelial (or transitional cell) carcinoma.

 The American Cancer Society medical and editorial content team